• Play the sound file

 So currency devaluation's a double-edged sword.
 In dire straits it looks pretty attractive as a fix, though, and in really dire straits, everyone might try to do it simultaneously, defeating the whole point and shutting down international trade completely.
 That's currency war.

-09 — Jessica Colotl in court.
+09 — It ain't over until the illegal alien wins.
 Jessica Colotl was in court Thursday in Marietta, Ga., accused of driving without a license and impeding the flow of traffic.
 She was found guilty on the first count, not guilty on the second.

 Jessica is either 21 or 22, depending on which news story you read, and she's a senior at Kennesaw State University outside Atlanta.
 The court appearance is in a chain of events that began seven months ago when university police pulled her over.
 (Kennesaw has an enrolment of 24,000, so they have their own police force.)